Code-Institute-Submissions/milestone-project-119/testing.md

 ## JSHint Validator

-The JSHint validatorwas used to pass the JS code through and increase the code quality and detect any potential bugs.
-It pointed out any issues and warnings that I could then easily rectify, as also showing what variables were unused or undefined.
+The JSHint validator was used to pass the JS code through and increase the code quality and detect any potential bugs.
+It pointed out any issues and warnings that I could then easily rectify.
+It also showed what variables were unused or undefined.
 I found a lot of warnings in my maps.js code, about how 'template literal syntax' is only available in ES6 (use 'esversion: 6').
-I believe these warnings can be overlooked as I was advised by tutor support and the slack community throughout this project, as well as the CI lessons, that template literals were a better way of coding, creating cleaner and more easy to read code.
+I believe these warnings can be overlooked as I was advised by tutor support and the Slack community throughout this project, as well as the CI lessons, that template literals were a better way of coding, creating cleaner and more easy-to-read code.

 * [JSHint](https://jshint.com/)